Policies and Procedures

 g) The Local Government Elections (Wales) Act 2021

-h) The Social Partnership and Public Procurement (Wales) Act 2022
+h) The Social Partnership and Public Procurement (Wales) Act 2023

-2.2 With regard to the equal pay requirements contained within the Equality Act, the Council has sought to ensure that there is no unlawful discrimination within its pay structures and that all pay differentials can be objectively justified through the use of a valid job evaluation scheme which directly relates basic pay to the requirements, demands and responsibilities of each role.
+2.2 With regard to the equal pay requirements contained within the Equality Act, PCC has sought to ensure that there is no unlawful discrimination within its pay structures and that all pay differentials can be objectively justified through the use of a valid job evaluation scheme which directly relates basic pay to the requirements, demands and responsibilities of each role.

 3. Scope of the Pay Policy

-3.2 Under section 38(4) of the Act, a relevant authority’s pay policy statement must include the authority’s policies relating to:
+3.2 Under section 38(4) of the 2011 Act, a relevant authority’s pay policy statement must include the authority’s policies relating to:

-a) the level and elements of remuneration for each chief officer
+a) the level and elements of remuneration for each Chief Officer

-b) remuneration of chief officers on recruitment
+b) remuneration of Chief Officers on recruitment

-c) increases and additions to remuneration for each chief officer
+c) increases and additions to remuneration for each Chief Officer

-d) the use of performance-related pay for chief officers
+d) the use of performance-related pay for Chief Officers

-e) the use of bonuses for chief officers
+e) the use of bonuses for Chief Officers

-g) publication of and access to information relating to remuneration of chief officers.
+g) publication of and access to information relating to remuneration of Chief Officers.

 4.1 Transparency, accountability and value for money

-c) Pay Scales for employees subject to the Soulbury Agreement (Appendix C)
+c) Pay scales for employees subject to the Soulbury Agreement (Appendix C)

 Relevant national terms and conditions of service agreements are available to all staff on the Intranet of the HR Division.